caleb-oconnor/MedicalImageAnalysis/README.md

-# MedicalImageConverter
+# MedicalImageAnalysis

 Version 2.0 and later releases contain a structure than in previous versions.

-*MedicalImageConverter* is a Python package for working with medical image files.
+*MedicalImageAnalysis* is a Python package for working with medical image files.
 Currently, it is only works with dicom files with future plans to read in .mhd, .stl, .3mf files.
 An image instance is created for each respective image found, a 3D numpy array is created to contain the pixel data and various variables exist for the tag information.
 If there is an associated RTSTRUCT file for an image